Walking with Fire: A Wildfire Documentary

 Justin is an award-winning documentary photographer based in the Greater Kruger, South Africa – specialising in Conservation & Wildfires.

 Growing up with a fierce passion for wildlife, travel, and conservation - after completing secondary school at Michaelhouse, Sullivan studied Development & Environmental Studies at the University of Stellenbosch.
-He bought his first camera during a short trip to Germany, igniting his fervour for photography and film.
+He bought his first camera during his travels through Germany, igniting his fervour for photography.

 Through various projects and events, Sullivan up-skilled himself and started focusing on contemporary issues within South Africa.
 Shifting focus toward wildfires in late 2015, Sullivan sparked a renewed awareness to their importance and associated destruction.